Loss and age-specific therapeutic peer-support groups

 Peer Support Group Structure

 Play Time: KHTH recognizes that children’s primary way of communicating is not talking.
 It is behavior that includes playing and interactions with others.
-After Opening Circle, children and teens can choose what they want to do from many available activities, which range from basketball to arts & crafts, dramatic plans, games, and more.
+After Opening Circle, children and teens can choose what they want to do from various activities.
+Activities include basketball to arts & crafts, dramatic plans, games, and more.
 Sometimes children prefer to go to the “Toy Room” to play.
 We learn a lot about what children are experiencing by watching them play.
 We also have a “Volcano Room” filled with large plush stuffed animals and a six-foot-tall wrestling dummy.

 “We can’t prevent domestic violence, victimization of children, and loss of family members.
 But, we can provide resources that help children cope with those difficult situations.” – Cynthia White, Co-Founder & Executive Director.